 |1: Portpatrick to Castle Kennedy||21.25km||4-6 hours|

-|Stage 2: Castle Kennedy to Bargrennan||43km||9-12 hours|
+|2: Castle Kennedy to Bargrennan||43km||9-12 hours|

-|Stage 7: Beattock to St Mary's Loch||33.5km||8-10 hours|
+|7: Beattock to St Mary's Loch||33.5km||8-10 hours|

 |8: St Mary's Loch to Traquair||18.75km||6-8 hours|

 There is bed and breakfast accommodation at the end of each of the stages listed above, though some may find a couple of the stages very long - a pick-up could be arranged by your accommodation provider part way through as indicated in the text.
 Another option is to use one of the open bothies along the route - these are unlocked shelters that offer four walls and a roof but no other facilities; again they are mentioned in the text.
 The greatest flexibility is afforded to those carrying a tent along the route - the Southern Upland Way is very suitable for wild-camping.
 See the official Scottish Outdoor Access Code website for details on responsible wild-camping.